Chancellor's Professor, Jean Monnet Chair – Politics and Society in Russia and the European Union, European Neighbourhood Policy

 |Office:||3307 Richcraft Hall (former River Building)|

-Professor DeBardeleben‘s current research relates to EU policies toward Russia and the EU’s eastern neighbours; she also conducts research on Russian politics, currently on regional elections.
+Professor DeBardeleben‘s current research relates to EU policies toward Russia and the EU’s eastern neighbours, as well as the impact of the Ukraine crisis on EU policy in relation to Russia, in terms of energy issues, and in the field of security.
+This research receives support from the Social Sciences and Humanities Research Council of Canada.
+She also conducts research on Russian politics, currently on regional elections.
 She has an extensive publication record, including three books, eleven edited or co-edited volumes, and numerous journal articles and book chapters.
 Her articles have appeared in leading journals such as The British Journal of Political Science, Europe-Asia Studies, East European Politics and Societies, and European Political Science Review.
 She currently holds an Insight Grant (2016-2021) from the Social Sciences and Humanities Research Council of Canada, on the topic of The European Union’s Eastern Policy and the Ukraine Crisis: Causes and Impacts.

 For a more complete profile see: https://carleton.ca/eurus/people/debardeleben-joan/